SajidHShanta/SwiftUI-practice-repo/README.md

    * styles: light, medium, heavy, rigid, soft

    _(Note: in order to test haptics, we need to run the app on a real device)_
+* ## Hashable protocol
+   [Hashable protocol](PracticeSiwftUI/PracticeSiwftUI/Hashable) is very similar to the Identifiable protocol, which is another way to give a unique identifier to an object.
+When we use hash values in SwiftUI applications, it's usually to let the system identify which object is which.

 * ## ..